Synaco/prolug-linux-admin/unit1/u1_lab.md

 # Did the sort output come out different than the cat output?
 Did sorting
 # your file do anything to your original data?
 So let’s sort our data again
 # and figure out what this command does differently
+# Answer: Yes.
+It sorted everything alphebetically when running "sort fruits.txt",
+# but it didn't change the actual data in the file itself.
+It only sorted
+# the stdout.

 sort -k 2 fruits.txt